vigneshthiagarajan/vigneshthiagarajan/README.md

 ### Hi there 👋
 I am Vignesh Thiagarajan

-- 🔭 I’m currently working as a DevOps engineer at Cadence Design Systems
+- 🔭 I work as a DevOps engineer at Cadence Design Systems
+- 💼 Work experience in Software Development / DevOps / SRE and ML / Big data.
-- 🌱 I’m currently learning cloud and big data technologies
+- 🌱 I’m interested in learning more about cloud and big data technologies
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/vigneshthiagarajan/)
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: Avid chess player, enjoys hiking and outdoor activities